 Don’t forget to spend some quality time with your partner as well, and always pat yourselves on the back for holding up through these days.
 Although it may seem like a distant dream at present, eventually everything will be okay.

-As kids, we all have different capacities to control ourselves.
-But how much does our Childhood Willpower decide what we become as adults?
+How much does our Childhood Willpower decide who we become as adults?
 Find out here.

 • • •